cjolowicz/docker-buildbot/README.md

 ### Sample configuration

+The sample build downloads the source tarball from buildbot's [hello-world](https://github.com/buildbot/hello-world) repository and runs its test suite.
+The build must be triggered explicitly using the _trigger_ button on the builder page.

 The [sample configuration](buildbot/master.cfg) provided with this image demonstrates the use of different types of workers.
 The behaviour depends on whether the Docker daemon is accessible from the container.

-If the Docker daemon is not accessible from the container:

-- If `WORKERNAME` and `WORKERPASS` are provided, `worker.Worker` is used.
-This allows a worker to connect to the master at port 9989 using the given credentials.
-- Otherwise, `worker.LocalWorker` is used.
-This will run a worker on the same host and in the same process as the buildbot master.

 If the Docker daemon is accessible from the container: